International Council for Laboratory Animal Science: Reference and monitoring centers

 Another factor affecting the credibility of research was variation in research techniques and control systems.
-To address these discrepancies, in 1971, ICLA established a Reference Center Program, whereby certain research organisations were designated as authorized research centres with approved techniques and control systems for particular lines of research.
+To address these discrepancies, in 1971, ICLA established a Reference Center Program, whereby certain research organizations were designated as authorized research centers with approved techniques and control systems for particular lines of research.
 The first of these were ICLA Virus Reference Centers for Rodents, followed in 1973, by histocompatibility reference centers for mice, and in 1976, by reference centers for histocompatibility testing of anuran amphibians, guinea pigs and mice.
 Similarly, in 1980, ICLAS established its first Genetic Monitoring Center at the Central Institute for Experimental Animals (CIEA) in Japan.

 Change of name to ICLAS

 During the 1970s, new knowledge in biology and medicine requiring planned experiments with animals led to the emergence of laboratory animal science as a discipline in its own right.
-As a result, in 1979, ICLA changes its name to the International Council for Laboratory Animal Science (ICLAS) to reflect the organization's primary aim of promoting animal science.
+As a result, in 1979, ICLA changed its name to the International Council for Laboratory Animal Science (ICLAS) to reflect the organization's primary aim of promoting animal science.